idr4n/SublimeFind/README.md

 ]
 ```

+The list of directories in `paths` is scanned asynchronously with `fd` when Sublime starts up and the plugin is loaded.
+This is implemented using separate threads for folder and file searches.
+While specifying directories with many files may increase the initial scan time, it doesn't affect Sublime's startup time due to the non-blocking nature of the search.
+The plugin uses a `Search` class that extends `threading.Thread` to perform these operations in the background.

-Additionally, it is possible to get the ouput of `rg` (ripgrep) from either the current file or from all files in the folders in the project, similar to one of `fzf.vim's` features.
+The other feature of this plugin is to get the output of `rg` from either the current file or from all files in the folders in the project, similar to one of `fzf.vim's` features.
 The commands for this are:

 ```
 [